The Classroom to Table online sign-up form will open on

 Where do the meals take place?

 At this time we have six partner restaurants in Harvard Square who are set up to receive payment directly from the College in order to cover the meal costs: Grafton Street (1230 Mass.
-Ave), Park Restaurant (59 JFK St), Russell House Tavern (14 JFK St), Legal Sea Foods (20 University Rd), The Hourly Oyster House (15 Dunster St) and Temple Bar (1688 Mass.
-Ave).
+Ave) for lunch and dinner, Park Restaurant (59 JFK St) for dinner only, Russell House Tavern (14 JFK St) for lunch and dinner, The Hourly Oyster House (15 Dunster St) for lunch only, and Temple Bar (1688 Mass.
+Ave) for dinner only.

 What happens once I submit the reservation request form?